andyvand/sy201/README.md

 Directory_Name | Title | Topic
 :--------------|:------|:-------------
+`pa06` | ATM | In this assignment you will create a program that simulates the operation of an Automated Teller Machine (ATM).
+This directory includes a .pdf of the assignment, the required data files, as well as an executable version of the finished program so you can see how it's supposed to operate and test your own code.
 `pa05` | Caesar Cipher | In this assignment you will create a program that encrypts and decrypts text files using a Caesar Cipher.
 This directory includes a .pdf of the assignment, as well as an executable version of the finished program and several test files so you can see how it's supposed to operate and test your own code.
 `pa04` | Password Validation | In this assignment you will create a program that reads passwords from a file and determines if each one meets a minimum set of requirements for length and complexity.
 The specifications for complexity are stored in a second (separate) file.
 This directory includes a .pdf of the assignment, as well as an executable version of the finished program and several test files so you can see how it's supposed to operate and test your own code.
 `pa03` | Password Stretching | In this assignment you will create a program that performs password stretching; repeating a hashing algorithm a number of times to obfuscate a password.
 This directory includes a .pdf of the assignment, a .pdf of a high-level flowchart, and an executable version of the finished program so you can see how it's supposed to operate.